 However, avoid fully closing the bottom vents or keep them closed for too long because it could put out the fire.
 On the other hand, if the grill is not hot enough, simply open the bottom vents a bit more and close the vents on the lid to generate more heat.

-You can also create two different heat zones to prevent your foods from burning.
-To do so, stack more coals on one side of the grill for higher heat cooking, which will allow you to get a great sear on the outside, and then stack the other side of the grill with less charcoal for lower heat cooking, which will allow you to finish cooking the inside of the food without burning it.
+What’s more, you can also create two different heat zones to prevent your foods from burning.
+To do so, stack more coals on one side of the grill for higher heat cooking, which will allow you to get a great sear on the outside.
+Then stack the other side of the grill with less charcoal for lower heat cooking.
+It will allow you to finish cooking the inside of the food without burning it.

-Close the grill lid, which will allow the coals to slowly burn down, or you can use water to cool down the coals.
-However, never pour or splash water onto the heated coals because it can cause major burns.
+After finishing the charcoal grill ,closing the grill lid, which will allow the coals to slowly burn down, or you can use water to cool down the coals.
+But please note that don’t pour or splash water onto the heated coals because it can cause major burns.

-To keep the bottom of the grill clean, simply line it with a few pieces of foil before placing the briquettes into the grill and then lighting them, which will help make them easier to remove once you’re done.
+- Close the grill vents, then using a brush for the grill, brush away any stuck-on food.
+Actually, to remove dry food residue from the grill rack and keep the bottom of the grill clean, we can simply line it with a few pieces of foil before placing the briquettes into the grill.
+Then they will help make them easier to remove once you’re done.
 Many grills also include a tray or a grate for the coal to help make it easier to remove used charcoal and ashes, as well.

 As an aspiring grill master, there is nothing like having your guests swoon over your food, and still raving about it long after the meal has ended, to make you feel proud.
 Therefore, it is worth it to learn the proper grilling techniques and internal cooking temps for your foods in order to help ensure your BBQ is a success.